-Moniheli's OmaPolku-project is looking for native-speaking peer tutors to work with immigrant parents!
+Moniheli's OmaPolku project is looking for a Arabic-speaking peer tutor to work with immigrant parents!

-OmaPolku is Moniheli's three-year (2020–2022) STEA-funded project which promotes educational equality of young people with an immigrant background.
-The main purpose of the project is that young people with an immigrant background would find secondary education after primary school which better suits their individual strengths and interests and that they would receive the support they need both in choosing a study path and during their years of study.
+OmaPolku is Moniheli's three-year (2020–2022) STEA-funded project, which promotes educational equality of young people with an immigrant background.
+The main purpose of the project is that young people with an immigrant background would find upper secondary education after comprehensive education which better suits their individual strengths and interests and that they would receive the support they need in choosing an educational path.

-o The fixed-term contract will first run until 31 December 2020 and will continue for a fixed term until 2021 and 2022, if the grant requested from STEA each year is received as planned
+· The fixed-term contract will first run until 31 December 2021 and will continue for a fixed term until 2022, if the grant requested from STEA each year is implemented as planned

-o Variable working hours: 0 h–12 h / month (zero-hour contract, which means that working hours vary between 0 to 12 hours monthly)
+· Variable working hours: 0 h–34 h / month (zero-hour contract, which means that working hours vary between 0 to 34 hours monthly)

 The tasks of the peer tutor include:

 · Working as a peer tutor at peer groups and events planned by the OmaPolku project and its partners face-to-face or remotely

 · Participating in making an info video about upper secondary education options in Arabic

 · Translating different texts in Arabic (e.g. announcements about peer groups, presentation slides for peer groups, feedback survey)